 - Is it normal?: It is common, but not normal.

 - How to deal with it: Air out your vagina and try to keep it dry.
 Cut down your sugar intake and speak to your doctor for some medication, either oral or topical.

 They’re more common than you think!
 This could happen due to a fabric or soap allergy.

-- Symptoms: The vagina might become itchy accompanied by a burning sensation.
-The area might become swollen or red, with a thick discharge combined with a foul smell.
+- Symptoms: The vagina might become itchy, accompanied by a burning sensation.
+The area might become swollen or red, with a thick discharge and a foul smell.

 - Is it normal?: Not normal, but it is important to identify the cause.

 - How to deal with it: Identify the cause and keep it away from the vaginal area at all costs.
 Speak to your doctor for suitable medication.